LlamasOnTheRun/LlamasOnTheRun.github.io/_posts/2022-09-20-Encoding-In-Language.md

 Shannon defines entropy in the paper as "playing a central role in information theory as measures of information, choice, and uncertainty".
 But how does this evaluate surprise of a symbol?
-With $$ -\log_{2}p(x) $$, we are able to determine how much surprise we expect for one given symbol with a base 2 with translates to the size of a bit (0 or 1).
+With $$ -\log_{2}p(x) $$, we are able to determine how much surprise we expect for one given symbol with a base of 2, which translates to the size of a bit (0 or 1).
 For example, consider a fair coin is flipped.
 The amount of bits represented for heads being up translates as: